jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 screen.
 To scroll within a tmux screen, press Ctrl-b and then your normal keys for paging up and paging down.
 To exit scroll mode (which disables your ability to do anything other than scroll up or down), press Ctrl-C.   If you need to stop the server for any reason, just go to that tmux screen and press CTRL-c.
 To close a tmux screen, go to that screen and enter "exit".
 * I recommend always keeping a tmux window dedicated to the local server.
 Always keep it running unless there is a specific reason you need to shut it down.
 * While the local server is running, open the web browser in your host environment and go to the appropriate URL.
 You should see the Ruby on Rails default splash screen.
 Keep this web browser tab open, and refresh it periodically to see the progress in this project.
-* Create the file index.html in the public directory of your project and save it with the following contents:
+* Create the file index.html in the public directory of your project with the following content:
 ```
 <html>
 	<head>